damasch/electron-app/README.md

 });
 ```

-# Regsitry
+# Registry

 At this point, our feature module call with `this.ipc.send(pyopts.ipcSend, pyopts);` the ipcMain in the `electron/build/electron-application.ts` `ElectronApplication` class.
-This is ok, but if ou have more calls an other operations like electron `showOpenDialog` method, you have to create a lot of these functionality.
+This is ok, but if you have more calls an other operations like electron `showOpenDialog` method, you have to create a lot of these functionality.

-## Feature regsitry
+## Feature registry

 Add a new File in our feature model for the electron registry.